Daryl Powell: Castleford Tigers

-On 7 May 2013, Powell was announced as the new head coach of Featherstone Rovers' local rivals Castleford Tigers.
+On 7 May 2013, Powell was announced as the new head coach of struggling Super League side Castleford Tigers.

 Powell was awarded the Coach of the Year award for 2014, after getting the club to their first Wembley appearance for twenty years and their highest league position since Super League began.
 He coached the club to the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.

-He oversaw arguably Castleford's greatest ever season in 2017 when they won the league leaders’ shield for the first time in their history.
-Despite finishing first in the regular season by a record margin, a first top flight title continued to allude Powell as the Tigers were defeated in the 2017 Super League Grand Final by the Leeds Rhinos at Old Trafford in a major upset.
+Powell oversaw arguably one of Castleford's greatest ever seasons in 2017 when they won the League Leaders' Shield by topping the table for the first time in their history.
+Despite finishing first in the regular season by a record margin, a first top flight title continued to allude Powell as the Tigers were defeated in the 2017 Super League Grand Final by the Leeds Rhinos at Old Trafford.

+Warrington Wolves

 On 19 March 2021, before the start of the delayed 2021 season, it was announced that Powell would leave Castleford Tigers at the end of the campaign, with early rumours linking him to Warrington Wolves, whose Head Coach Steve Price had also announced he would be leaving at the end of the 2021 campaign.
 Daryl Powell was announced as Warrington Wolves coach on 6 April 2021, taking over at the start of the 2022 season.

+On 30 July 2023, an official statement from Warrington confirmed, that Powell (alongside assistant coach Ryan Sheridan), had left the club by mutual consent, after losing a 6th consecutive game to bottom-placed Wakefield Trinity.

+Wakefield Trinity

+On 24 September 2023, it was announced that Powell would take over as head coach on a four-year deal following Wakefield's relegation from Super League.

+On 8 June 2024, Powell led the club to victory in the RFL 1895 Cup at Wembley Stadium defeating Sheffield Eagles 50-6.

+Wakefield would then go on to claim the league leaders shield having lost only one match throughout the regular season.
+The club would reach the 2024 RFL Championship grand final where they defeated Toulouse Olympique 36-0.

+In the 2025 Super League season, Powell guided Wakefield to a 6th placed finish on the table which saw the club qualify for the playoffs for the first time in 13 years.
+Wakefield would be defeated in the elimination playoff by Leigh.